MMuessen/VastData_Interview/README.md

 ***The Solution*** - I took the old sensor and rewrote it adding deduplication, as well as filtered out any local traffic, and excluded ports such as the ones we used for tanium.
 I also added an inbound and outbound parameter which allowed me to greatly reduce the string count on our platform for that sensor.

 ***The Code*** - I cannot publish the code but I will show the before and the after results of the output.
 Here are examples of the sensor results in my lab.
+I can share my screen to show you the script during the interview if you would like to see it.

+***Note*** - The Customer CISO was so happy and impressed with the solution I provided, that their 5k endpoint POC was converted and expanded to an over 30k endpoints license across the entire enterprise.
+It directly resulted in a 6x upsell on footprint as well as a few additional modules acquired.

+Before my code:  Here you can see with just 6 endpoints in my lab reporting in there are more than 1800 entries showing over a 24 hour period and thats not all of them.

+My new code:  You can see there is now one entry for each endpoint and the results are all sorted and deduplicated and filtered.
+This is now actionable data.

 ### Example 4
 **Tanium Sensor to show all installed applications by date with Date Normalization - VBScript**